 Your computer uses lithium batteries.
 There may be a risk of fire, explosion, or burns if the batteries are handled incorrectly.
-To ensure safety:
+To ensure safety: • Do not recharge, disassemble, heat, or inciner-

-Caution:

-- Do not recharge, disassemble, heat, or incinerate a lithium battery. - Replace the battery with an identical or equivalent type lithium battery. - Discard used lithium batteries according to local country dispositions.
+- Caution: - ate a lithium battery.Replace the battery with an identical or equivalent type lithium battery. - Discard used lithium batteries according to local country dispositions.